MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Schedule Batch Trim Job

 Follow the PowerShell examples below to start deleting old file versions.
-Make sure you are a site administrator.
+Make sure you're a site administrator.

 **Example 1.
 Batch trim versions on all libraries on a site.**